pivo-inc/pivo-basic-sdk-testapp-ios/README.md

 ## Changelogs

 In version 0.0.8:
-- Change class name from `PivoProSDK` to `PivoSDK` to prevent an error
+- Change class name from `PivoBasicSDK` to `PivoSDK` to prevent an error
 - Support new Pivo types
 - Build with Swift 5.5
 - In order to get `Rotated` feedback when rotates Pivo, please make sure to use `turnLeftWithFeedback` and `turnRightWithFeedback` with speed from `getSupportedSpeedsByRemoteControllerInSecoundsPerRound`